Cheating on expenses used to be something of an art form, but these fraudulent activities created a huge hidden cost for employers.

 Claiming for the same receipt twice may occur as an honest mistake with manual processes as it’s not easy to know if an expense has already been claimed.
 Even with tools that allow a traveller to scan receipts with their phone, a duplicate claim error is easy to make.
 A few weeks later, with the same paper receipt, they may mistakenly resubmit it.
 It may be an attempt to fraud as well, but either way it is still a problem.

 Neo solution: The calendar-based system allows travellers to easily check if an expense has already been claimed.
-Neo can also flag up duplicate claims with financial audit teams by checking for expenses made for the same amount on the same day and expense type.
+Neo can also flag up duplicate claims with financial audit teams by checking for expenses made for the same expense type on the same day.
 This takes away the need for a human check to identify duplicate claims.

 3 – Cheating credit controls